OhDamnn/Noregressh/README.md

-Originally I wanted to build a regreSHHion scanner and exploiter; I then added additional CVEs to it.
+Originally I wanted to build a regreSHHion scanner and exploiter.
+I then added additional CVEs to it.
 If anyone can help me expand parts of the project, please get in touch.

 WELCOME TO NOREGRESSH

-norregressh is a penetration-testing framework focused on OpenSSH regressions and multiple CVEs.
+Norregressh is a penetration-testing framework focused on OpenSSH regressions and multiple CVEs.
-It includes discovery, targeted exploitation workflows, listener management and post-exploit helpers.
+It includes discovery,
+targeted exploitation workflows,
+listener management
+and post-exploit helpers,
+systemmonitor shows ips,
+checks if ports are open,
+listener-helper,

 Use only with explicit authorization.

 Happy Hacking!
+coded with ai by me.

 ---

-## Quick start (GitHub-ready)
+### Quick start

 ```bash
 # Clone the repo